top of page

 MPsych(Clin), BPsych(Hons), PhD candidate

-who is passionate about empowering and supporting her clients.
+who is passionate about empowering and supporting my clients.

-Emily obtained her Masters and Bachelor (Honours) degrees in Clinical Psychology from the University of New South Wales, and is currently completing her PhD at UNSW and The Black Dog Institute.
+I obtained my Masters and Bachelor (Honours) degrees in Clinical Psychology from the University of New South Wales, and am currently completing my PhD at UNSW and The Black Dog Institute.

-She has experience treating a range of psychological difficulties using evidence-based treatments in diverse settings, including inpatient and outpatient hospital clinics, research centres and clinics, and private practice.
+I am experienced in treating a range of psychological difficulties using evidence-based treatments in inpatient and outpatient hospital clinics, research centres and clinics, and private practice.

 Meet Emily